Baksan Neutrino Observatory

 the gallium–germanium neutrino telescope (Soviet–American Gallium Experiment, SAGE) located 4,700 m.w.e. deep (2,100 meters) as well as a number of ground facilities.
 The Baksan Experiment on Sterile Transitions (BEST) is currently (2019) being conducted at Baksan with aims of understanding sterile neutrinos.

 The laboratory itself is located in a 4,000 meter long horizontal tunnel mined specifically for this purpose; this is in contrast to most underground physics laboratories which are placed in abandoned or still in-use mines.
 The entrance of the tunnel is at a valley at 1,700 meters high from sea level and the tunnel itself is located under the 4,000 meters tall mountain Mount Andyrchi.
-A small town of Neutrino was constructed in the valley in conjunction with the construction of the laboratory to house the scientists and their families.
+A small town named Neutrino was built in the valley, in conjunction with the construction of the laboratory, to house the scientists and their families.